kennege/kennege.github.io/_research/malloc.md

 To try to understand a bit more about how these worked, I decided to write my own versions of malloc() and free().
 <!--more-->

-The code, which is available at my Github [Github](https://github.com/kennege/malloc/blob/master/malloc.c), uses the same system call sbrk(), that malloc used to determine the location of the top of the memory heap.
+The code, which is available at my [Github](https://github.com/kennege/malloc/blob/master/malloc.c), uses the same system call sbrk(), that malloc used to determine the location of the top of the memory heap.
 The challenge for this task isn't writing malloc-ing, its free-ing, specifically, keeping track of what memory can be freed, and what has been freed.

 To do this I used a singly linked list to store the location of each allocated memory chunk, the size of the chunk, and a flag to indicate if it had been freed.